zot/CubeCreate/docs/source/guide/compiling.rst

 1. CMake from www.cmake.org.
 Install it into standard directory.
 Let it write PATH variable when installing so it works correctly.
-2. Python from www.python.org. **Note:** The batch files etc. assume you are using Python 2.6.x, so get 2.6 release (CC will be updated to latest soon) Install it into C:\\Python26 as usual and always install it under administrator.
+2. Python from www.python.org. **Note:** The batch files etc. assume you are using Python 2.6.x, so get 2.6.X release (currently 2.6.5 - http://python.org/download/releases/2.6.5/ , CC will be updated to latest soon)
+   Install it into C:\\Python26 as usual and install it for ALL USERS.
 3. SCons from www.scons.org.
+   You must install SCons as administrator otherwise it won't be able to properly write some things into registry.
    After installing SCons, run Control panel of windows, edit environment variables of system and append this into PATH:

    .. code-block :: bash